-HIS 420 DIPLOMATIC HISTORY OF 3 sem. hrs.
-THE UNITED STATES
+HIS 420 DIPLOMATIC HISTORY OF THE UNITED STATES

 A survey of American foreign policy as an attempt to achieve national interest in external matters.
 The background of diplomatic action since 1776 is reviewed, but the emphasis is on foreign policy since World War II.
 (Same as PSC 265)